Age to buy cigarettes in England should rise every year, review says

 There are an estimated 6 million smokers in England and the minimum age for the legal purchase of tobacco in England, Scotland and Wales was last raised in 2007 from 16 to 18 years.

-The head of the review Javed Khan, former CEO of children's charity Barnardo's, warned the British government was on track to miss its targets.
+"Without immediate and sustained action, England will miss the smokefree target by many years and most likely decades," said the head of the review, Javed Khan, a former CEO of children's charity Barnardo's.

-"Without immediate and sustained action, England will miss the smokefree target by many years and most likely decades," he said.
+Jefferies analysts, in a note ahead of the announcement, said aggressive measures would hit those tobacco companies still focused on cigarettes, naming Imperial Brands IMB.L and Japan Tobacco 2914.T

-Jefferies analysts published a note ahead of the announcement saying that if aggressive control measure were implemented, it would create greater risks for tobacco companies more focused on 'combustible' tobacco products, naming Imperial Brands IMB.L and Japan Tobacco 2914.T
+Those with a growing reliance on vaping, including British American Tobacco BATS.L and Philip Morris PM.N, could benefit.

-Conversely Jefferies said it could create opportunities for those like British American Tobacco BATS.L and Philip Morris PM.N, which it said had more reliance on sales from reduced risk products, such as vapes.
+Kingsley Wheaton, chief marketing officer at British American Tobacco, welcomed the focus on vaping but warned that age increases could have unintended consequences.

-(Reporting by William James and Farouq Suleiman, editing by Alistair Smout and Toby Chopra)
+(Reporting by William James and Farouq Suleiman, Additional reporting from Yadarisa Shabong, editing by Alistair Smout and Toby Chopra)

 ((william.james@thomsonreuters.com; @wjames_reuters; +44 20 7513 4401;))